ds4dm/ZERO/docs/support_files/NashLCP.rst

         Nash2.load("dat/Nash.dat"); // Loads the object into memory.

-Now that you are aware of most of the functionalities of :py:class:`Game::NashGame`, let us switch to the next tutorial on the `LCP` class.
+Now that you are aware of most of the functionalities of :cpp:class:`Game::NashGame`, let us switch to the next tutorial on the `LCP` class.